Craig Baldwin

 Craig Baldwin (born 1952) is an American experimental filmmaker.
 He uses found footage from the fringes of popular consciousness as well as images from the mass media to undermine and transform the traditional documentary, infusing it with the energy of high-speed montage and a provocative commentary that targets subjects from intellectual property rights to rampant consumerism.

 Early life

 Craig Gartrel Baldwin was born in Oakland, California.
 He grew up the youngest child in a middle-class family in Carmichael.
 During high school, he became interested in Beatnik culture.
 He went to underground film screenings and started filming with a Super 8 camera.

-Baldwin attended college at University of California at Davis.
+Baldwin attended college at University of California, Davis.
 There, he took film classes through the theatre department and began collecting films.
 He was also politically active as a student.
 Baldwin left UC Davis in the early 1970s and later attended the University of California at Santa Barbara.